maliMirkec/personal-website/site/side-projects/web-dev-zoo/accessibility/agouti001.md

 - Use clear and simple words.
 - Describe the image in a useful way.
 - Write naturally, not just for search engines.
-- If an image is just for design, leave the `alt` empty so screen readers skip it.
+- If an image is for design only, leave the `alt` text empty so screen readers skip it.
 {% endnote %}